 Amebiasis is caused by E. histolytica and tends to occur in regions with poor socioeconomic conditions and poor sanitation.
 The parasite is present worldwide, but most infections occur in Central America, western South America, western and southern Africa, and the Indian subcontinent.
 In countries with sanitary food and water supplies (eg, US), most cases occur among recent immigrants and travelers returning from endemic regions.

-Worldwide each year, an estimated 40 to 50 million people develop amebic colitis or extraintestinal disease, and about 40,000 to 70,000 die.
+Worldwide each year, an estimated 50 million people develop amebic colitis or extraintestinal disease, and as many as 100,000 die.

 Entamoeba species exist in 2 forms:

 The motile trophozoites feed on bacteria and tissue, reproduce, colonize the lumen and the mucosa of the large intestine, and sometimes invade tissues and organs.
 Trophozoites predominate in liquid stools but rapidly die outside the body and, if ingested, would be killed by gastric acids.
 Some trophozoites in the colonic lumen become cysts that are excreted with stool.

 E. histolytica trophozoites can adhere to and kill colonic epithelial cells and polymorphonuclear leukocytes (PMNs) and can cause dysentery with blood and mucus but with few PMNs in stool.
 Trophozoites also secrete proteases that degrade the extracellular matrix and permit invasion into the intestinal wall and beyond.
 Trophozoites can spread via the portal circulation and cause necrotic liver abscesses.
-Infection may spread by direct extension from the liver to the right lung and pleural space or, rarely, through the bloodstream to the brain and other organs.
+Infection may spread by direct extension from the liver to the right pleural space, lung, or skin, or rarely through the bloodstream to the brain and other organs.

 Cysts predominate in formed stools and resist destruction in the external environment.
 They may spread directly from person to person or indirectly via food or water.
 Amebiasis can also be sexually transmitted by oral-anal contact.

 Most people with amebiasis are asymptomatic but chronically pass cysts in stools.

-Tenderness over the liver or ascending colon may occur, and stools may contain mucus and blood.
+Tenderness over the liver or ascending colon and fever may occur, and stools may contain mucus and blood.